Archimetrix/VIVIMUSIC_WEB/readme.md

   - BetterLyrics (Legacy)
   - LRCLIB
 - 📑 **Auto-open Lyrics Tab** — Optionally jumps straight to the Lyrics tab when a track starts.
-- 🖤 **Full Theme Reskin** — A dark, blurred-glass redesign of the entire YouTube Music UI, independent of the Canvas feature (can be toggled off separately).
+- 🎧 **Last.fm Scrobbling** — Logs in with your Last.fm username and password (no browser redirect needed) and scrobbles what you listen to, sends Now Playing status, and syncs Likes/Unlikes as Loves/Unloves on Last.fm.
 - 💾 **Local Artwork Cache** — Previously fetched artwork/Canvas videos are cached locally so repeat plays load instantly.
 Viewable and clearable from the popup.
-- 🔔 **Update Checker** — Since this isn't on the Web Store, the popup can check this GitHub repo's [Releases](../../releases) page and let you know when a newer version is out (see [Updating](#updating) — it notifies you, it does not auto-install).
+- 🔔 **Update Checker** — Since this isn't on the Web Store, the popup can check this GitHub repo's [Releases](../../releases) page and let you know when a newer version is out see updating — it notifies you, it does not auto-install).

 ---